Graduate Program Overview

 The Graduate Program is designed to train students to think historically, to conduct research effectively, and to write lucidly.
 Students research and write in seminar settings as well as individually under the guidance of each student’s graduate committee.
-The program seeks to expand students’ intellectual horizons and expose students to the variety of roles played by historians in academic and public life through seminar discussions, classroom instruction, teaching assistantships, and internships.
+The program seeks to expand students’ intellectual horizons and expose students to the variety of roles played by historians in academic and public life through seminar discussions, classroom instruction, teaching assistantships, research assistantships, and internships.

 Fields of Study

 The Department offers training in four concentrated areas: environmental history; the history of science, technology, medicine, and society; the history of the American West; and public history.
 Department faculty in these areas are among the leading scholars in the nation.
 Their awards include the George Perkins Marsh Prize, the Mary C. Turpie Prize, and the Montana Governor’s Humanities Award.
 They have served as editors and members of editorial boards for major academic journals including Environmental History, Isis, and Montana: The Magazine of Western History.

 In addition, the Department offers opportunities for individualized graduate training in the history of various parts of the globe, including the Middle East, Russia, China, Japan, Latin America, and Europe.
 Department scholars in these fields have won major awards and fellowships from the Fulbright Program, the Guggenheim Foundation, the Whiting Foundation, the Rachel Carson Center, the National Endowment for the Humanities, the National Science Foundation, and the Reischauer Institute at Harvard University.
 Whether you plan to specialize in global history or not, all graduate students are encouraged to apply transnational, cross-border, and comparative methods in their research endeavors.